Jan de Rooy: Dakar Rally

 1982 saw the move to and start of his Dakar career in which he would gain wider recognition.
 He saw success throughout the 1980s in which he participated in trucks that remain iconic.

 The 1984 "Tweekoppige Monster" featured a cab at both ends with the rear cab housing a second engine so that each axle had its own 400 hp engine.
 The twin engined monster evolved in 1985 into the more aerodynamic "The Bull", named due to its appearance, with a 420 hp front engine and 450 hp rear engine.

 1986 was the first year of the "TurboTwin".
 A factory backed effort with a steel tube monocoque frame reducing weight by over a ton from the previous year.
 It gained another increase in power to supply approximately 475 hp each and could propel the truck to 200kmh.

 After his 1987 win, he was asked by the Middle Hotelschool of Heerlen to give a demonstration of his truck.
 After local residents complained of "an idiot speeding in a truck without muffler" De Rooy was clocked by police driving 109 km/h.
 He was jailed for the night, received a fine of 600 Dutch guilder and his license was suspended for three months.
 He was however allowed to drive commercially for his company.

 1988 was the final evolution of the twin engine trucks with the "X1".
 It boasted 1200 hp thanks to two 11.6L three turbo engines developing 600 hp each and could compete with the leading cars.
-There is a now infamous video of the X1 overtaking the Peugeot 405 T16 of Ari Vatanen at over 200kmh.
+There is a now infamous video of the X1 overtaking the Peugeot 405 T16 of Ari Vatanen at over 200 km/h.

 De Rooy's success continued when he started participating again after a 14-year hiatus in 2002 with three top ten finishes in six entries.